 Brad Hatfield is an Emmy Award–winning composer and one of Boston's most prolific and popular musicians.
 He was nominated and won an Emmy in 2006 and received a Primetime Emmy nomination in 2010.
-His musical compositions have been heard on movies such as Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, Analyze This, The Break-Up, and Iron Man 2, and on television series such as The Sopranos, Six Feet Under, ER, CSI: Crime Scene Investigation, Saturday Night Live, Friends, The Young and the Restless, and dozens more.
-Hatfield was the cocomposer for the FX television series Rescue Me, starring Denis Leary.
-You can also hear him playing solo piano for the opening scene and end credits of Clint Eastwood's film, Mystic River.
+His musical compositions have been heard in movies such as Borat, Analyze This, Dear John, The Break-Up, and Iron Man 2, and on television series such as The Sopranos, This Is Us, The Big Bang Theory, CSI, and NCIS, among many others.
+Hatfield was the co-composer for the FX television series Rescue Me, starring Denis Leary, and is currently staff composer for The Young and the Restless.
+You can also hear him playing solo piano for the opening scene and end credits of Clint Eastwood's film Mystic River.

 - Career Highlights

-- Has performed with the Boston Pops, George Russell, Rebecca Parris, Mike Metheny, Sheila Jordan, Susan Tedeschi, James Taylor, Patti LaBelle, Warren Haynes, Martina McBride, and Kristin Chenoweth
+- Performances with the Boston Pops, accompanying artists such as Susan Tedeschi, Demi Lovato, James Taylor, Patti LaBelle, and Kristin Chenoweth, among many others

-- Has recorded with the Boston Pops with John Williams and Keith Lockhart, George Russell, Mordy Ferber, Martin Sexton, Meg Hutchinson, Susan Werner, Lori McKenna, and Nando Lauria
+- Recordings with the Boston Pops with John Williams and Keith Lockhart, Livingston Taylor, George Russell, Mike Metheny, and Martin Sexton, among others

 - M.M., Cambridge College